 Requests for alternate arrangements should be made to the instructor in all cases.
-The deadline for changing a grade of ILL is February 1 for Fall term classes and June 1 for Winter term and full-year classes.
+The deadline for changing a grade of ILL is February 1 for Fall term courses and June 1 for Winter term and fullyear courses.
 Requests to change grades after these deadlines must be submitted in writing through the Registrar to the Journalism Academic Appeals Committee.
 If the grade of ILL is unchanged, it remains on the record as neutral.